ceri-num/uv-larm/notions/sld-intro.md

 *1st week:* Introduction to notions with tutorials.

-*2d week:* Chalenge kickoff and some complementary notions.
+*2d week:* Challenge kickoff and some complementary notions.

-*3d week:* Chalenge as your projet.
+*3d week:* Challenge as your projet.

 *4th week:* Evaluation through the code you provide.